Everything You Need to Know About Cribbage

 The basics of Cribbage

-Two opponents usually play a game of Cribbage, but there are some variations that may include three or four players with slight changes in rules.
+Two opponents usually play a game of Cribbage, but some variations may include three or four players with slight changes in rules.
 It requires a standard deck of 52 cards and a board for fast point counting.
 Counting scores can be done with pen and paper, but it takes more time and mistakes could easily slip.

 The goal of Cribbage is to be the first one who scores 121 points following various scoring rules during several rounds.
-Rounds are fast-paced and players play in turns one after another.
+Rounds are fast-paced, and players play in turns one after another.

 How to play Cribbage?